Starting the Downswing in Golf

 Perfect Your Downswing with Swing Align!

 With the downswing sequence being so important in regard to your success in golf, why would you ever practice without feedback?
 Swing Align helps with so many important aspects of the golf downswing, all with one easy to use wearable device that allows you to rehearse positions as well as hit actual golf shots.
-Because of the highly visible alignment rod you can actually see the shifting of the lower body first without opening up with the upper body, allowing you to practice much more effectively.
+Because of the highly visible alignment rod you can see the shifting of the lower body first without opening up with the upper body, allowing you to practice much more effectively.
 It is also easy to see and feel how the trail arm needs to work under the lead arm.
 Finally, the connection belt will ensure your arms stay in a good package at the top of your swing, connected to your body and in front of you for improved impact.
 A little practice with Swing Align at home or on the range will lead to better results on the golf course.
 Get yours today!

 Back to Instruction